Now you can enjoy a great green bean casserole without the mandatory cream of mushroom soup. Just follow these easy step by step photo instructions.

-Third the topping.
-I went with the suggested topping of crushed butter crackers (Ritz) mixed with butter but if you want the traditional can of onion rings that should work fine.
+If you want the traditional can of onion rings that should work fine.
 Leave off the crackers, cook as directed but add the onion rings for the last five minutes of cooking.

 Preheat oven to 350 convection or 375 conventional.
 Your green beans can be fresh but blanched to almost done, three cans drained or 2 pounds frozen.